KobiSaada/Tile_Puzzle-NxM/README.md

 # Tile_Puzzle-NxM
- Extended of the game tile puzzle in AI course with search algorithms
+ Extended of the game tile puzzle in AI course with search algorithms :mag_right:

 ## General overview